tarngerine/tarngerine.github.io/source/content/notes.md

   In considering a proposal to introduce... design into general education, with the hope that "sound workmapship combined with beauty" might... become a general condition of society, \[William\] Morris observed that the only possible outcome of a design school would be atemporary fad for well-designed objects which, given the time and skill necessary to produce them, would become commodities available only to the rich.
 Furthermore, increasing the quality of design would further immiserate the design worker, as more labor hours would be required for production than could be fairly paid in competitive markets.
 Th is is the contradiction of a design education that purports to enrich the student and society: any attemp to increase the quality of design work can only end up impoverishing the design worker, demanding more work for less money, while simultaneously enriching his bosses.

   An education organized in capitalism cannot afford \[to be\] an education that is something other than the preparation of fresh minds and docile bodies for future exploitation.
 This thing that capital cannot aford is the worker's leisure to be unproductive, to be deliberate, and to think and to produce without the requirement that this work be useful to capital down the line.
+- (How to Do Nothing — Jenny Odell)[https://bookshop.org/books/how-to-do-nothing-resisting-the-attention-economy/9781612197494]

+  ..."peace" is an endless negotiation among free-acting agents whose wills cannot be engineered.
+Politics necessarily exist between even two individuals with free will; any attempt to reduce politics to design is also an attempt to reduce people to machines.